InsertKoinIO/koin-annotations/docs/reference/koin-annotations/modules.md

 ### Using Configurations with @KoinApplication

+By default, the `@KoinApplication` is loading all default configurations (modules tagged with `@Configuration`)

-Reference these configurations in your application bootstrap:
+You can also reference these configurations in your application bootstrap:

 ```kotlin
 @KoinApplication(configurations = ["default", "production"])